diegojromerolopez/djanban/README.md

 And open your web browser in the address http://localhost:8000

-# How doest it work?
+# How does it work?

 First you have to sign up with your Trello API credentials.
 Initialize your boards and customize the type of each board list.